Car Parking at City Campus

 Without a permit (or if there are no permit spaces available) you can park in public car parks:

 - Ashton Court car park (private car park, pay at the pay point – closure times vary during the year).
-Please note that this is only free to permit holders until Monday 31 December 2018.

 Don't park your car in residential areas around Bower Ashton.
 All the roads around the campus are either restricted by double yellow lines or have a residents-only permit schemes in place.